Star Wars: Shadows of the Empire (Nintendo 64)

 |Star Wars: Shadows of the Empire|

-A game about a grizzled Han Solo-style mercenary with his own Millennium Falcon and Chewie going through a bunch of familiar Star Wars locations, developed in tandem with a novel.
+A game about a grizzled Han Solo-style mercenary with his own Millennium Falcon and Chewie going through a bunch of familiar Star Wars locations, developed in tandem with an expanded universe novel as part of the series' first multimedia project.
+Before The Force Unleashed, even!

 This game has an unusually complicated Debug Mode to activate which makes the one in Zanac look like a piece of cake.
 There are quite a few interesting options available for experimenting if you do manage to unlock it, however.